What to do with freeimages...

 Colour balance can easily be corrected in nearly all pieces of image processing software.
 Colour can be changed in an image to make it look warmer (or colder) if desired.

-It's simply a side effect of JPEG compression that we get artifacts, specially where high compression levels (low quality setting on camera) and the image contains large areas of similar colour (e.g. sky) or many detailed edges (trees etc)
+A side effect of JPEG compression that we get artifacts, specially where high compression levels (low quality setting on camera) and the image contains large areas of similar colour (e.g. sky) or many detailed edges (trees etc)

 The unsightly effects of artifacts can be reduced by slightly blurring the image. a gaussian blur is best (settings around 0.2 to 0.4). don't blur the image too much or it will look out of focus.
+Photoshop also featured a dust as scratches filter that can be used to remove artifacts visible on large featurelss areas of an image

 Unlike film or scanned photos if a digital camera image is slightly blurred it is often difficult to correct the image without accentuating JPEG compression artifacts in the image.
 Sharpening will invariably add grainy edges and halos to the image.
 The best solution is to re-shoot the image! alternatively try your best with the sharpening filter or perhaps use the sharpening tool to sharpen only the noticeably blurry areas without affecting the artifacts too much.